uber-archive/focuson/README.md

 undecidable so focuson, and any program analysis tool, is best considered a collection of approximations to mine insight into how the program will execute.

-The expectation is focusin will show you areas a security engineer should investigate more deeply with a good signal to noise ration
+The expectation is focuson will show you areas a security engineer should investigate more deeply with a good signal to noise ration

-Focusin runs quickly, in testing taking ~15 sec for 100kb of python.
+Focuson runs quickly, in testing taking ~15 sec for 100kb of python.
 == Installation
 foo bar baz

 == Usage
 1. source venv/bin/activate
-2. python focusin.py <dir containting source code>
+2. python focuson.py <dir containting source code>